LOGAN REGIONAL HOSPITAL TRANSITIONAL CARE UNIT - LOGAN Utah

 Logan Regional Hospital Transitional Care Unit - Assisted Living & Care Services:

-Logan Regional Hospital Transitional Care Unit helps senior citizens with a large number of daily living activities such as:
+Logan Regional Hospital Transitional Care Unit assists senior citizens with multiple supportive services for ADLS including:

 - On-site physical and occupation therapy